Saving for college: What to know about your options

-Understand the different saving vehicles to help stay ahead of rising education expenses and reach your goals.
+Understand the different saving vehicles to help stay ahead of rising education expenses and help reach your goals.

-1. Start with your savings goal
+1. Estimate costs and set your savings goal

 529 plan